nq-masuku/projects-overview/README.md

 <table border="0">
     <tr>
         <span>
-        A Library application used by librarians and administrators for book management and checkout
+        A Library application used by librarians and administrators for book management and book checkout
         </span>
     </tr>
 </table>